emsesp/docs/Console.md

 - `CTRL-U` for Undo
 - `<TAB>` for auto-complete
 - `system` to enter the system menu.
 Use `exit` or CTRL-D to return.
-- `su` will switch to the super-user mode.
+- `su` will switch to the "super user" or admin mode.
 The default password is `ems-esp-neo` and can be changed with `passwd` from the system menu or via the Web interface (called secret password).
 When in su mode the command prompt switches from `$` to `#`.
 - Some settings can be changed in the console.
 The `set` command will list them.
 - The default timeout for telnet is 10 minutes, if you want to change it use `set timeout <min>`, `0` disables timeout.
 - `show` or `F2` shows the data specific to the which context you're in.
 From the root it will show you all the EMS device information and any external Dallas temperature sensors.